hbokh/docker-jira-postgresql/README.md

 ## Using Crane to lift containers

-I am starting to prefer "[crane](https://github.com/michaelsauter/crane)" over "fig" to start multiple containers.
+I prefer "[crane](https://github.com/michaelsauter/crane)" over "fig" to start multiple containers.
 Check file `crane.yml` and use `crane lift` to start the containers.

 ## Next